Type IIB Supergravity Action and Holography: Discussions

 Extension to other 10,11d supergravity theories would be another intriguing direction to explore.
 Unlike Type IIB, the other 10,11d supergravities do not contain manifestly self-dual fields, so the precise structure of the refinement may differ.
 Nevertheless, duality-symmetric formulations exist in eleven dimensions, notably the PST-type construction of \cite{Bandos:1997gd} (see also \cite{Sorokin:1998kf,Bandos:2003et}) and more recent developments such as \cite{Evnin:2023ypu,Rosabal:2025zry}.
 It would be an interesting non-trivial task to determine whether these formulations reproduce the correct on-shell action compatible with lower-dimensional gauged supergravity truncations and holographic expectations.
 A pragmatic prescription -- reversing the sign of the flux contribution for ``electric'' solutions so as to obtain an on-shell action consistent with holography -- has already been advocated in the context of eleven-dimensional supergravity \cite{Beccaria:2023hhi,Beccaria:2023ujc}.
 However, a systematic derivation of this rule from a fundamental formulation of supergravity, such as a PST or clone-field framework, is still lacking.
 In particular, it would be conceptually preferable to derive the necessary boundary or topological contributions intrinsically from the supergravity side, rather than inferring them from holographic matching.

 The precise relation between the refined PST/clone-field formulations and string-field-theory-motivated approach calls for further clarification.
-An alternative framework inspired by string field theory introduces boundary terms involving decoupled unphysical fields as briefly discussed in Subsection \ref{sec:IIB:other}.
-Off shell, the connection between this framework and the refined PST or clone-field formulations is therefore far from transparent.
-At the level of the on-shell action, however, one may anticipate a more concrete correspondence.
-Such a structural comparison between these formulations was first initiated in \cite{Evnin:2022kqn}, and extending that analysis to incorporate the refined proposal presented in Section \ref{sec:proposal} could help clarify whether these approaches constitute genuinely distinct formulations or instead represent different realizations of a common underlying structure.
-See \cite{Arvanitakis:2022bnr,Lambert:2023qgs,Hull:2023dgp,Evnin:2023ypu,Hull:2025mtb,Hull:2026osk} for examples of related recent discussions, although this list is by no means exhaustive.
+A structural comparison between the three formulations was first initiated in \cite{Evnin:2022kqn}, and extending that analysis to incorporate the refined proposal presented in Section \ref{sec:proposal} could help clarify whether these approaches constitute genuinely distinct formulations or instead represent different realizations of a common underlying structure.
+In this regard, a recent work \cite{Hutomo:2025dfx} has clarified the equivalence between the PST and clone-field formulations modulo boundary terms for non-linear chiral $p$-form theories in $D=2p+2$, while also establishing a connection to the earlier duality-covariant construction of 4d self-dual theories \cite{Ivanov:2014nya}.
+On the other hand, the off-shell connection between the refined PST/clone-field formulations and the string-field-theory-motivated framework, which introduces boundary terms involving decoupled unphysical fields as briefly discussed in Subsection \ref{sec:IIB:other}, remains far from transparent.
+At the level of the on-shell action, however, one may anticipate a more concrete correspondence: indeed, the relations between the supergravity fields and their string-field-theory counterparts have been consistently established using the string-field-theory equations of motion \cite{Mamade:2025jbs}, opening a window to investigate how the topological correction proposed in \eqref{PST-IIB:action:ours} relates to the corresponding boundary term on the string-field-theory side.
+See also \cite{Arvanitakis:2022bnr,Lambert:2023qgs,Hull:2023dgp,Evnin:2023ypu,Hull:2025mtb,Hull:2026osk} for related recent discussions, although this list is by no means exhaustive.